MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 Nothing should be selected in the support tab.

 For the Temperatures tab, each filament has it's own preferred settings.
-You will have to change the temperature of the extruder and bed based on what brand of PLA you are using.
-You can change the temperature by double clicking the number or by using the add and remove button.
+You will have to change the temperature of the extruder and bed based on what brand of material you are using. these temperature settings are often found printed directly on the filament spool or can be searched up on google, You can change the temperature by double clicking the number or by using the add and remove button.

 .. figure:: ../_static/images/Eryone49.PNG